SAFedorov/gprob/readme.md

 If the Gaussian variables are such that their joint distribution is a direct product of independent distributions, they can be packed into sparse arrays.
 For those, memory and computational requirements grow linearly with the number of independent distributions, and the total number of variables can be larger.

 ## Acknowledgements
 gprob was inspired by (but works differently from) [GaussianInfer](https://github.com/damast93/GaussianInfer).
-See the corresponding paper
+See the corresponding paper,

-D. Stein and S. Staton, "Compositional Semantics for Probabilistic Programs with Exact Conditioning," 2021 36th Annual ACM/IEEE Symposium on Logic in Computer Science (LICS), Rome, Italy, 2021, pp. 1-13, doi: 10.1109/LICS52264.2021.9470552
+D. Stein and S. Staton, "Compositional Semantics for Probabilistic Programs with Exact Conditioning," 2021 36th Annual ACM/IEEE Symposium on Logic in Computer Science (LICS), Rome, Italy, 2021, pp. 1-13, doi: 10.1109/LICS52264.2021.9470552 .

 gprob uses the subscript parser from [opt-einsum](https://github.com/dgasmith/opt_einsum).
 Some linearization tricks and choices of tooling follow [autograd](https://github.com/HIPS/autograd).